How sick am I?

 HG is not severe morning sickness but a separate diagnosis which requires medical care to avoid progressing to the next level of severity.
 Every person with HG suffers greatly and often is unable to do their normal activities and struggles to eat and drink.
 Compassionate support, both practical and medical, is critical no matter how mild or severe HG is.

-Severe HG cases are most at risk of serious complications for mother and child, especially if malnutrition continues beyond the first trimester.
+Severe HG symptoms pose a risk of serious complications for mother and child, especially if malnutrition continues beyond the first trimester.
 Exhaustion is universal, and the patient may be unable to even care for themselves.
 Rest is critical to avoid worsening HG.
 Depression, anxiety, and trauma are extremely common.

 Postpartum complications are more likely to develop as symptom severity increases and when symptoms are prolonged or uncontrolled.